AstraZeneca/KAZU/docs/ontology_parser.rst

     result:

         sapbert similarity: 0.7426.
 Threshold: 0.70.
-Decision -> merge into one instance of :class:`kazu.data.data.EquivalentIdSet`
+Decision -> merge into one instance of :class:`.EquivalentIdSet`

 Naturally, this behaviour may not always be desired.
 You may want two instances of :class:`.SynonymTerm` for the term "XLOA" (despite the MONDO ontology suggesting this abbreviation is appropriate for either ID), and allow another step to decide which candidate :class:`.SynonymTerm` is most appropriate.
-In this case, you can override this behaviour with :meth:`kazu.modelling.ontology_preprocessing.base.OntologyParser.score_and_group_ids`\ .
+In this case, you can override this behaviour with :meth:`.OntologyParser.score_and_group_ids`\ .

 Writing a Custom Parser
 -------------------------

 Say you want to make a parser for a new datasource, (perhaps for NER or as a new linking target).
 To do this, you need to write an :class:`.OntologyParser`.
 Fortunately, this is generally quite easy to do.
-Let's take the example of the :class:`kazu.modelling.ontology_preprocessing.base.ChemblOntologyParser`.
+Let's take the example of the :class:`.ChemblOntologyParser`.

-There are two methods you need to override: :meth:`kazu.modelling.ontology_preprocessing.base.OntologyParser.parse_to_dataframe` and :meth:`kazu.modelling.ontology_preprocessing.base.OntologyParser.find_kb`.
+There are two methods you need to override: :meth:`.OntologyParser.parse_to_dataframe` and :meth:`.OntologyParser.find_kb`.
 Let's look at the first of these:

 .. code-block:: python